How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 The Attention Mechanism and Rule Priority

-There is one more technical detail worth understanding.
-When Sailop injects rules into the context window, those rules compete with the model's training data for influence over the output.
-The attention mechanism determines which context gets the most influence.
+One more technical detail.
+When Sailop injects rules into the context window, those rules compete with the model's training-data priors for influence.
+The attention mechanism decides who wins.

-Rules placed in system prompts or skill preambles receive high attention weight because:
+Rules placed in system prompts or skill preambles carry high attention weight for three reasons:

-• Position bias: Tokens at the beginning of the context window and at the end receive more attention than tokens in the middle.
-Sailop rules are injected at the system level, which occupies the highest-priority position.
+- Position bias.
+Tokens at the start and end of the context window get more attention than tokens buried in the middle.
+Sailop rules sit at the system level — the start, the highest-priority position.

-• Instruction following: Modern LLMs are fine-tuned to follow explicit instructions.
-A rule that says "never use rounded-lg" is treated as a strong directive, not a suggestion.
+- Instruction following.
+Modern LLMs are fine-tuned to obey explicit instructions.
+"Never use rounded-lg" reads as a directive, not a suggestion.

-• Specificity: Vague instructions like "make it unique" have weak influence because the model cannot resolve them into specific token choices.
-Sailop rules are extremely specific: "Use border-2 border-stone-300 instead of rounded-lg shadow-md."
-This specificity translates directly into token probability shifts.
+- Specificity.
+"Make it unique" has weak influence — the model cannot resolve it into token choices.
+"Use border-2 border-stone-300 instead of rounded-lg shadow-md" resolves directly into a probability shift.

 Attention weight distribution: